2020 United States elections

-The 2020 United States elections were held on Tuesday, November 3, 2020.
-Democratic presidential nominee, former vice president Joe Biden, defeated incumbent Republican president Donald Trump in the presidential election.
-Despite losing seats in the House of Representatives, Democrats retained control of the House and gained control of the Senate.
+Elections were held in the United States on November 3, 2020.
+The Democratic Party's nominee, former vice president Joe Biden, defeated incumbent Republican president Donald Trump in the presidential election.
+Despite losing seats in the House of Representatives, Democrats retained control of the House and very narrowly gained control of the Senate.
 As a result, the Democrats obtained a government trifecta, the first time since the elections in 2008 that the party gained unified control of Congress and the presidency.
-With Trump losing his bid for re-election, he became the first defeated incumbent president to have overseen his party lose the presidency and control of both the House and the Senate since Herbert Hoover in 1932.
+With Trump losing his bid for re-election, he became the first president to have seen his party lose the presidency and control of both the House and the Senate in a single term since Herbert Hoover in 1932.
 This was the first time since 1980 that either chamber of Congress flipped partisan control in a presidential year, and the first time Democrats did so since 1948.

 Biden became his party's nominee after defeating numerous challengers in the Democratic primaries, while Trump faced token opposition in the Republican primaries.
 In the congressional elections, Democrats lost seats in the House of Representatives but retained their majority in the chamber by a narrow margin.
 Democrats made a net gain of three seats in the Senate for a total of 50 seats, taking control of the chamber as newly elected vice-president Kamala Harris could cast tie-breaking votes.
 Contests for the six non-voting congressional delegates from the District of Columbia and the permanently inhabited U.S. territories were also held during the 2020 elections.

-Regularly-scheduled elections were held in 86 of the 99 state legislative chambers, and 11 states held their gubernatorial elections.
+Regularly scheduled elections were held in 86 of the 99 state legislative chambers, and 11 states held their gubernatorial elections.
 Only one state governorship and two legislative chambers changed partisan control, as Republicans won the gubernatorial race in Montana and gained control of both legislative chambers in New Hampshire.
 Various other state executive and judicial elections, as well as numerous referendums, tribal elections, mayoral elections, and other local elections, also took place in 2020.
-The 2020 elections were the last major set of elections to impact the redistricting cycle that will take place following the 2020 Census.
+The 2020 elections were the last major set of elections to impact the redistricting cycle that will take place following the 2020 census.

 Significant issues for voters included the ongoing COVID-19 pandemic, as well as health care, the economy, racial unrest and climate change.
 Social distancing guidelines resulted in unprecedented levels of postal voting and early voting.
 Voter turnout greatly exceeded recent elections; one projection has turnout by voting eligible population being higher than any election since 1900.

 After Biden won the election, Trump and other Republicans refused to concede, making baseless and disproven claims of widespread voter fraud, despite U.S. election security officials saying that the election was "the most secure in American history".
 These attempts to overturn the election resulted in a deadly attack on the U.S. Capitol, which led to Trump being impeached for the second time and deplatformed across several major social media platforms.